ZAMBIA AIR FORCE

 Strategy

-Zambia Air Force strategy is archived by coordinating the development, deployment and employment of air power assets to achieve our National security objectives.
+The Zambia Air Force (ZAF) has embraced agricultural activities as a strategic response to the directive from the Commander-in-Chief His Excellency Dr. Hakainde Hichilema, President of the Republic of Zambia.
+This results from multifaceted challenges posed by climate change, including food security.
+The Air Force has also built relationships with local communities, fostering trust and cooperation.
+The Air Force has also promoted sustainable agriculture practices, adopting precision and conservation farming techniques.
+This approach demonstrates the Air Force's adaptability and willingness to address emerging challenges, contributing to national development and resilience in the face of climate change.
+The Zambia Air Force strategic concept of its core business is archived by coordinating the development, deployment and employment of air power assets to achieve our National Security Objectives.
 Air power with its intrinsic characteristics of speed, elevation and reach provides tremendous strategic options.
 These strategies are then prosecuted by Zambia Air Force campaigns and missions which comprise of a variety of air operations.
-The Zambia Air Force strategy is developed at the Air HQ, the operational art for employing air power is conducted through our Commands listed below For successful execution of our operations;
+The Zambia Air Force strategy is developed at the Air HQ, the operational art for employing air power is conducted through our Commands.

 Roles